codeface-io/SwiftObserver/README.md

 [![badge-pod]](http://cocoapods.org/pods/SwiftObserver) ![badge-pms] ![badge-languages] ![badge-platforms] ![badge-mit]

 *SwiftObserver* is a lightweight framework for reactive Swift.
-It's a bit unconventional and designed to be readable, easy, flexible, non-intrusive, simple and safe.
+Its design goals make it easy to learn and a joy to use:

+1. **Meaningful Code**: SwiftObserver values meaning over technicalities.
+It uses self-explaining names and metaphors and produces highly readable code.
+2. **Non-intrusive Design**: SwiftObserver doesn't limit or even modulate design choices.
+It just makes it easy to implement the dependencies that make your ideal architecture.
+3. **Simplicity**: SwiftObserver employs very few simple concepts and applies them consistently without exceptions.
+4. **Flexibility**: SwiftObserver's types are simple but also universal and composable, making them applicable to a wide range of situations.
+5. **Safety**: SwiftObserver makes memory management meaningful and easy, as well as making real memory leaks impossible.

 [*Reactive Programming*](https://en.wikipedia.org/wiki/Reactive_programming) adresses the central challenge of implementing a clean architecture: [*Dependency Inversion*](https://en.wikipedia.org/wiki/Dependency_inversion_principle). *SwiftObserver* breaks *Reactive Programming* down to its essence, which is the [*Observer Pattern*](https://en.wikipedia.org/wiki/Observer_pattern).